top of page

 EVENTS and NEWS

-Fountain Hills Friends of the Library is proud to recognize the winners of the 2024 FHFL Golden Eagle Scholarship and the 2024 FHFL Opportunities Scholarship.
+The Fountain Hills Friends of the Library is proud to recognize the Recipients of the 2025 FHFL Falcon Scholarship and the 2025 FHFL Opportunities Scholarship.

 NEW **

-STORIES IN THE HILLS - “A Lesson Learned”
+STORIES IN THE HILLS - “An unexpected guest”

 Sponsored by Fountain Hills Friends of the Library